-The number of parameters is the same as that for the deviatoric MT which is frequently applied in order to constrain the MT for the sake of increasing the stability of inversions of teleseismic and regional records for Global CMT and regional CMTs.
+The number of parameters is the same as that for the deviatoric MT which is frequently applied in order to constrain fault normal slip vector fault plane the MT for the sake of increasing the stability of inversions of teleseismic and regional records for Global CMT and regional CMTs.
 On the other hand, the STC also has the capability for describing a change in volume within the focus.
 In fact, it is the simplest source model for incorporating a shear slip and a volume change.
 In this way, it combines a desirable amount of generality with the maximum possible simplicity, ensuring robustness for the inverse task [23, 24].